 For each spatial point, the channel emulator should issue a trigger signal each time fading is started.
-For each point collect a time domain trace with the signal analyzer, when done, stop fading.
+For each point collect a time domain trace with the signal analyser, when done, stop fading.
 Data recording is synchronized with the channel emulator trigger.

 Follow the same procedure to postprocess the data and calcalate the spatial correlation by setting m to 1.
-The settings for the Signal Generator and Signal Analyzer are in Table C.3.4-6 and C.3.4-7 respectively.
+The settings for the Signal Generator and Signal Analyser are in Table C.3.4-6 and C.3.4-7 respectively.